-Join Richard Harrington for an in-depth discussion in this video Changing image format and size, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Changing image format and size, part of Learning the Nikon D600 and D610.

 - Your camera can record images…at different quality and size settings.…These determine how much space…the photo takes up on the memory card,…as well as what type of edits and outputs can be made later.…Most of the time,…I choose to shoot at a maximum quality…and I recommend that you do too.…You can always take a large photo and make it smaller,…but it is difficult to take a small photo…and blow it up without losing significant quality.…But, perhaps you’re running low on memory card space…and you need to save some room.…To change modes, press the quality button…and rotate the main command dial…until the desired setting is shown in the control panel…or on the information display.…